Canadian genocide of Indigenous peoples: Scholarly debate

-The debate over Indigenous genocide in Canada is complicated and contentious.
+The debate over Indigenous genocide globally is complicated and contentious.
 According to certain genocide scholars, including Raphael Lemkin – the individual who coined the term genocide – colonialism was intimately connected with genocide.
 Other genocide experts, such as Steven Katz, narrowly define genocide in the context of the Holocaust, arguing it requires the complete physical eradication of a group.
 The overlap of law and history leads to different views on genocide.
 The law focuses on serious acts, limiting it to physical and biological aspects, and requiring intent to destroy a group.
 Historians investigate the broader complexities of genocides, including long-term processes and various motives, without strict legal definitions.
 The main debate centers around the definitions of genocide, as outlined in the United Nations Genocide Convention, and within the Canadian context, the Rome Statute of which is defined in Canada's Crimes Against Humanity and War Crimes Act.

-The majority of Canadian historians contend that the treatment of Indigenous peoples by European settlers and subsequent Canadian governments constitutes genocide.
-Some scholars have questioned whether genocide legally applies to Canada's history, with some scholars argue that the broader term "crimes against humanity" may be more fitting and legally defining.
+The majority of Canadian historians agree that the treatment of Indigenous peoples by European settlers and subsequent Canadian governments constitutes genocide; despite, this Indigenous genocide denialism is still a component of Canadian society.
+Some scholars have questioned whether genocide legally applies to Canada's history, arguing that the broader term "crimes against humanity" may be more fitting and legally defining.
 Scholars, Including William Schabas, Ian Gentles, Robert Bothwell and Payam Akhavan, suggest that the legal challenges of determining genocide make it difficult to apply the term to Canada, as genocidal intent is very difficult to establish as outlined by the Genocide Convention.
 Scholars like David MacDonald and Graham Hudson argue that Article 2 (e) would include residential schools in the Genocide Convention as currently worded.
 Other scholars, namely Pamela Palmater and James Daschuk, have used the term ethnic cleansing to describe the displacement and removal of Indigenous peoples from the Canadian prairies.

 The Truth and Reconciliation Commission of Canada (TRC) in its final report in 2015 use the specific term cultural genocide, when it addressed the history of the Indigenous residential school system.
-The TRC’s final report stated "cultural genocide is the destruction of those structures and practices that allow the group to continue as a group".
+The TRC's final report stated "cultural genocide is the destruction of those structures and practices that allow the group to continue as a group".